How SPN Compares to VPNs

 While there are some VPNs that are able to exclude the local network (LAN) or certain apps from the VPN, the SPN takes this to a new level.

-SPN is part of Portmaster, which seamlessly integrates into your system and has a super simple installation process.
+SPN is part of Portmaster, which seamlessly integrates into your system and has a straightforward installation process.

 Most VPNs provide a custom app that is easy to install - some require you to manually configure a client, though.